 Kallie’s mouth was frozen open, and I could hear her attempt to get air just like the soldier had done at our training.
 She was suffocating.
 But what made this scene even more eerie, was that my mist must have also hit her face and her eye.
 Her right eye looked as though it was stuck open, and crystals formed on the surface and eyelashes.
 The top of her mouth also looked as though it was stuck, as only the bottom part of her expression changed when she gasped for air.
 This stuff was obviously more potent than I had thought.
 Our instructor must have really known what he was doing to only get the right amount of mist into the soldier’s throat.

-After about thirty seconds, Kallie attempted no more gasps.
-Her expression was as frozen as her heart.
-I immediately followed Cruz’s plans, and locked down the room.
+After about thirty seconds Kallie attempted no more gasps.
+Her expression was now as frozen as her heart.
+I immediately followed Cruz’s plans and locked down the room.
 That should buy me some time once the security forces figured out what was going on.

 I moved on to the next stage in the plan.
 I pushed a few buttons and flipped a few switches, typed in some commands, and set all the machinery up.
 I also set up a message to go out with the data I was going to send.
 It read: